 The new Pension Act: this is what it means for you

-The new Pension Act has been passed.
-On 1 July 2023, a transition phase started that will last for a few years.
-Employers and employees can use that time to make agreements about adjusting their pension scheme.
+The Pension Act was updated in 2023.
+Employers and employees must now adjust their pension scheme before 2027.
 New rules will also be introduced for self-employed professionals (zzp’ers).
 Learn what the new Pension Act means for you.

 What is the new Pension Act?